QUALITY IN EXHIBITION DESIGN

 The Great Hall is the entryway of the Thomas Jefferson Building, which houses the Library of Congress.
-This project gives guests of the library an introduction to the building.
-Through an interactive kiosk, the user navigates high-resolution images and details of many aspects of the hall.
+Much of it’s great architectural detail is lost by being at a great distance.
+Through an interactive kiosk, visitors can navigate high-resolution images to see the small details.

 The Great Hall

-With this project, I helped the lead designer complete the “attract screen” animations that attract visitors to interact with these kiosks.
+With this project, I worked with the lead designer to complete the “attract screen” animations of the interactive kiosks.
 It was a 15-second loop, where I created animations revealing Jefferson’s notes, and flipping pages of his books.

 Thomas Jefferson’s Library